Date: 28/29 March 2020

 Riders will be expected to navigate the course using the roadbook.
 Each day comprises of a course which is in excess of 250km with a large percentage of the going being hard base gravel tracks and fire roads within the forests.

 A level of self sufficiency is required as this is a remote part of the UK.
 Riders will be expected to carry tools and spares along with water and food for the day.
 There will be places for fuel and food marked on the roadbook for fuel and refreshments.

-Includes: Roadbook holder hire, two days roadbooks, GPS tracking, evening meal Saturday and Sunday, and on site camping.
+Includes: Event Insurance, roadbook holder hire, two days roadbooks, GPS tracking, evening meal Saturday and Sunday.

 For 2020, camping will need to be booked directly with Brown Rigg Lodges.

 PLEASE NOTE: The guest rooms and lodge accommodation at Brown Rigg Lodges has been reserved for Kielder 500 riders and crew.
 (THIS IS NOW FULLY BOOKED – CAMPING IS STILL AVAILABLE)